ugcd/solarius/README.md

 A2: The `solarius` package supports the three basic models: `polygenic`, `multipoint` and `mga` commands of SOLAR.

 In future versions of `solarius`, we are **not** going to include any complex models.
-The best solution here is to use SOLAR programming in tcl scripting language.
-In this sence, `solarius` is a partial port of SOLAR to R.
+In this sence, `solarius` is a partial port of SOLAR into R.

 Also note that GxE tcl scripts are not publicly available.
 In our group, we did some specific analyses like GxE with custom tcl scripts (requested from the SOLAR authors).